 To display the popularity score information of a dataset:

-- Check the right part of the Popularity section: the information of the selected dataset are automatically displayed.
+Check the right part of the Popularity section: the information of the selected dataset is automatically displayed.

 Click the "See more" button at the bottom of the Popularity section to see a column chart that displays the popularity score distribution over all published datasets on the domain.